Berkeley Art Museum and Pacific Film Archive: Art

 In 2009, the museum acquired (as a gift from the artist) 56 paintings and drawings from the Abu Ghraib Series by Fernando Botero.
 Selections from the series have been regularly included in the museum's annual Art for Human Rights exhibitions.

 In 2014, the museum acquired San Francisco collector and dealer Steven Leiber's collection of Conceptual art and art materials, as well as his library of reference and artists' books related to Conceptualism and the Fluxus movement.
 According to The New York Times, "with the acquisition…the museum and film archive will become one of the world’s most important centers for the study of Conceptual art."

 In 2019, as a bequest, the museum acquired the Eli Leon Collection of almost 3,000 works by African-American quilt makers, including more than 500 works by Rosie Lee Tompkins.
 The collection now accounts for about 15 percent of the museum's art collection.
 Drawing from the Eli Leon Collection, BAMPFA presented Rosie Lee Tompkins: A Retrospective in 2020; The New York Times called it "a triumphal retrospective" that "confirms her standing as one of the great American artists–transcending craft, challenging painting and reshaping the canon."
-A subsequent exhibition showcasing the broader Eli Leon Collection is planned for 2022.
+Drawing on the larger collection, BAMPFA organized the exhibition Routed West: Twentieth Century African American Quilts in California (June 8, 2025—November 30, 2025) and published a book with the same title.
+On the eve of the show's opening, approximately $230,000 in conservation funds from an Institute of Museum and Library Services "Save America’s Treasures" grant was revoked by an executive order from Donald Trump, placing the museum and the collection squarely in the crosshairs of the Trump Administration's "war on woke."

 In 2021, a gift from the Richard and Mary L. Gray Collection added 15 significant works on paper to the collection, by artists including Guercino, Tiepolo, Guardi, Géricault, Juan Gris, Paul Klee, and Miró.

 Film

-The Pacific Film Archive (PFA) was founded by Sheldon Renan, who began screening films on the UC campus in 1966 and was appointed Director of the new PFA in 1967.
+The Pacific Film Archive (PFA) was founded in 1967 by Sheldon Renan, who began screening films on the UC campus in 1966 and was appointed Director of the new PFA.
 The PFA specializes in programming films "in a theoretical or critical context—exploring, for example, film noir in the context of the post-war ethos."
 Lectures by film scholars and visits from filmmakers further contextualize the programming.
-The archive houses 16,000 films and videos, including the largest collection of Japanese films outside of Japan.
+The archive houses 18,000 films and videos, including the largest collection of Japanese films outside of Japan.
 The PFA also includes a library and study center, and maintains online catalogs of its films and books and an online database of documentation associated with the films.